ampl/rAMPL/docs/source/reference/ramplcpp.rst

   re-populated lazily (at first access)

-  The output of interpreting the statements is passed to the current OutputHandler (see :meth:`~.AMPL.getOutputHandler` and :meth:`~.AMPL.setOutputHandler`).
+  The output of interpreting the statements is passed to the current output handler (see :meth:`~.AMPL.getOutputHandler` and :meth:`~.AMPL.setOutputHandler`).

-  By default, errors are reported as exceptions and warnings are printed on stdout.
-This behavior can be changed reassigning an ErrorHandler using setErrorHandler.
+  By default, errors and warnings are printed to stdout.
+  This behavior can be changed reassigning an error handler using setErrorHandler.

   :param str amplstatements: A collection of AMPL statements and declarations
     to be passed to the interpreter.
-  :return: ``NULL``
   :raises Error: if the input is not a complete AMPL statement (e.g.
     if it does not end with semicolon) or if the underlying interpreter is not running